Nian0bussou/Euishi/README.md

 ###### Other OS :
 I have not tested on other OS than Linux, proceed at your own risk
- - can compile with `cargo build`, binary will be at `./target/debug/rustmove.exe` by default
+ - can compile with `cargo build`, binary will be in `./target/debug/` by default

 # Usage :